AckerlyXu/heima/articles/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu.md

 3. Click **Save**.
 A confirmation message appears.
 Click **yes** to confirm or **no** to cancel.

 ### PowerShell
-To change the DWUs or cDWUs, use the [Set-AzureRmSqlDatabase][Set-AzureRmSqlDatabase] PowerShell cmdlet.
+To change the DWUs or cDWUs, use the [Set-AzureRmSqlDatabase](https://docs.microsoft.com/powershell/module/azurerm.sql/set-azurermsqldatabase) PowerShell cmdlet.
 The following example sets the service level objective to DW1000 for the database MySQLDW that is hosted on server MyServer.

 ```Powershell
 Set-AzureRmSqlDatabase -DatabaseName "MySQLDW" -ServerName "MyServer" -RequestedServiceObjectiveName "DW1000"
 ```

+For more information, see [PowerShell cmdlets for SQL Data Warehouse](sql-data-warehouse-reference-powershell-cmdlets.md)

 ### T-SQL
 With T-SQL you can view the current DWU or cDWU settings, change the settings, and check the progress.